How to conduct a T-test to test statistical significance of average gift

-So, you’ve just run a test to try to improve average order size or average gift.
-Now you need to see if you results are statistically significant.
+So, you’ve just run a test to try to improve the average order size or average gift.
+Now you need to see if your results are statistically significant.

 First, you’ll need to install Excel’s data Analysis package.